jgorset/fandjango/README.md

 ## Usage

+### Users

-Fandjango parses the signed request provided to Facebook canvas applications and automatically saves users that have authorized your application in its `User` model.
-Once a user has authorized your application, you may access the corresponding model instance in `request.facebook.user`.
+Fandjango saves users that have authorized your application in its `User` model.
+You may access the corresponding model instance in `request.facebook.user`.

 Instances of the `User` model have the following properties: